paullally/Brew-Brewery/README.md

     Products | Y | Fully Responsive.
 Navigation bar Turns to hamburger menu , Products appear in rows of 1 , Footer updated for content to be center aligned
     Contact | Y | Fully Responsive. headings and form appear below image, Footer updated for content to be center aligned

+## **Bug Report**

+Through testing the **Brew Brewery** website on multiple devices i discovered a bug on the home page where there is an issue loading the video on android devices.
+Through some research i have found out that this problem could be caused by the autoplay attribute
+ - more information on this issue can be found [here]https://stackoverflow.com/questions/42160528/html5-autoplay-video-in-mobile-device

 # **Deployment**

 ### **Using Github Pages**